-As programmers, we spend much more of our time at work reading code and doing code reviews than writing it.
+As programmers, we spend much more of our time at work reading code and doing code audits than writing it.
 Some of the code you're reading may not have been written by you.
 Reading code is an important skill that must be developed by every programmer in order to be successful in their job.

 I'm not talking about reading code samples here.
 I'm talking about being handed a 50,000 line repository of someone else's code.
 How do you get up to speed with such a repository?
 How do you figure out which bits and pieces need changing?
 Perhaps a client is coming to you with an emergency, in which case you don't have time to get up to speed with all 50,000 lines.
 You need to be able to go directly to the source of the problem, diagnose it, and fix it.